ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 - Bounded admission limits work to K.
 - `finalizeParticipation()` freezes all selected non-revealers and closes the round.
-- This defense depends on a keeper/bounty actually causing finalization.
+- This defense depends on someone calling `finalizeParticipation()` before the deadline.
 - The pot carries forward; there is no winner for that round.

 ### 2. Commit/reveal gas grief